thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 In this model, **blog posts** are community contributions to general knowledge about technical communication, an informal stance of Good Docs Project template support, or other points of interest for those interested in GDP's mission and broader content.

 They're periodical content, to keep engagement up.
-They're individually credited, and live on a GDP-branded Medium.com publication.
+They're individually credited, and live on a dedicated blog subfolder on GDP's website.

 To contrast, **white papers** would cover topics core to Good Docs Project templates, in philosophy and execution.
 They would be created by community consensus and represent the community as a unified element.
 They would live on the core GDP website, rather than in the publication models outlined below.